NORTHERN LIGHTS TOURS

 - Also known as Tromsdalen Church, was dedicated on November 19, 1965.
 This eye-catching architecture was designed by architect Jan Inge Hovig.
-It is visible from the Tromso Bridge, Tromso Sound and even by aircrafts when landing in Tromso.
-The glass mosaic created by artist Victor Sparre, is one of his most prominent works, consisting many symbols that generated many attentions from visitors.
+It is visible from the Tromso Bridge, Tromso Sound, and even by aircraft when landing in Tromso.
+The glass mosaic created by artist Victor Sparre is one of his most prominent works, consisting of many symbols that generated much attention from visitors.

 - Snow Hotel (Kirkenes, Norway)

 - This beautiful and magnificent hotel has a total of 20 rooms beautifully decorated with snow and ice.
 It may sound and looks cold, but warm, thick, and comfortable sleeping bags will be provided to keep you well and make the stay an incredible and unforgettable experience.
 The hotel also offers a wide variety of winter activities, such as ice fishing and a trip with the husky dog team.

 - Ancient rock art (Alta, Norway)